ShiHengyu111/ShiHengyu111.github.io/_pages/about.md

 My current research focuses on Portfolio Optimization, particularly distributional robustness and network-based covariance estimation.
 Beyond finance, I am deeply interested in **statistical structure learning** problems—such as mean field games, causal inference, graphical models, and optimal transport.
 I also enjoy applying statistical tools to interdisciplinary scientific problems including computational chemistry, neuroimaging, and astronomy.
 In Feb 2025, I collaborated with **Prof. Weitai Wu** on designing skin-attachable polymer microgel sensors, providing robustness analysis and signal-processing components.

-My academic motto is: **“Make contribution to the community.”** For me, this means helping build a world where **knowledge circulates freely and empowers more people**.

-During my undergraduate years, I worked with my classmates, traveled to remote island schools to deliver hands-on chemistry outreach workshops.
-One of my proudest achievements is an experiment I designed that later:
-- became an official teaching module in XMU's organic chemistry laboratory curriculum (since 2023), and
-- won 1st Prize in the National Undergraduate Chemistry Innovation Experiment Design Competition.
-In my master’s program, I serve as the **2024–2026 President of WISERCLUB**, one of the largest student-led data science organizations in China.
-During my term, I expanded interdisciplinary workshops, launched statistical literacy events, and connected hundreds of students with research-oriented learning opportunities.

-If you also care about outreach or want to bring scientific education to more communities, feel free to contact me.

 ---

-# Commitment to Community
+# "Make Contribution to the Community"

-My academic motto is: **“Make contribution to the community.”** For me, this means helping build a world where **knowledge circulates freely and empowers more people**.
+For me, this motto means helping build a world where **knowledge circulates freely and empowers more people**.

-During my undergraduate years, I worked with my classmates, traveled to remote island schools to deliver hands-on chemistry outreach workshops.
-One of my proudest achievements is an experiment I designed that later:
+During my undergraduate years, I worked with my classmates and traveled to remote island schools to deliver hands-on chemistry outreach workshops.
+One of our most creative activities involved using **traditional Chinese knotting** to weave molecular structures—an approach that allowed students to visualize chemistry through an accessible cultural craft.
+You can see our works here: **[link]**.

+Another one of my proudest achievements is an experiment I designed on synthesizing a solvatochromic dye, a molecule that changes color in different solvents.
+This project later:
-- became an official teaching module in XMU's organic chemistry laboratory curriculum (since 2023), and
+- became an official teaching module in XMU’s organic chemistry laboratory curriculum (since 2023), and
-- won 1st Prize in the National Undergraduate Chemistry Innovation Experiment Design Competition.
+- won **1st Prize** in the *National Undergraduate Chemistry Innovation Experiment Design Competition*.

 In my master’s program, I serve as the **2024–2026 President of WISERCLUB**, one of the largest student-led data science organizations in China.
-During my term, I expanded interdisciplinary workshops, launched statistical literacy events, and connected hundreds of students with research-oriented learning opportunities.
+During my term, I expanded interdisciplinary workshops, launched statistical literacy initiatives, and connected hundreds of students with research-oriented learning opportunities.

-If you also care about outreach or want to bring scientific education to more communities, feel free to contact me.
+If you also care about outreach or hope to bring scientific education to more communities, feel free to contact me.

 ---